tellery/tellery/README.md

 Tellery helps data teams explore, analyze and share analytics in one place.

-Tellery brings your words and data into one flexible surface.
 Want an anomalies investigation?
 A campaign-oriented dashboard?
 A feature-specific analysis?
 Tellery brings words and data into one flexible surface.
 You can customize your deliverables for your own needs.

 ## Features